emqx/emqx-docs/en_US/getting-started/log.md

 # Log & Trace

 ## Control log output

 EMQX Broker supports log output to the console or log file, or both, which can be configured in `emqx.conf`:

 ```
 log.to = file
 ```

-The default value of `log.to` is file, and the optional values are:
+The default value of `log.to` is `file`, which has the following optional values:

 - **off:** Disable log function completely